One NZ: Fixed-line broadband

-ADSL and VDSL2
+ADSL and VDSL

-Vodafone offers copper-based ADSL and VDSL services.
-(Vodafone had inherited two other ISPs, Paradise.net and Clearnet when it purchased TelstraClear.)
+One NZ still offers copper-based ADSL and VDSL services.
+Vodafone had inherited two ISPs, Paradise.net and Clearnet when it purchased TelstraClear.

-VDSL is a faster xDSL technology available to consumers and businesses based on location.
-This technology will only function within a certain proximity to the local copper exchange.
-This technology is used to deliver the BizBroadband and BizNet packages, as well as the IP Voice products (IP FeatureLine, IP Connect, IP Gateway, IP Clarity).

 DOCSIS (cable)

-Vodafone also offers DOCSIS cable modem broadband within the former TelstraClear's network.
+One NZ also offers DOCSIS cable modem broadband within the former TelstraClear's network.

 In June 2016, Vodafone upgraded its cable network to DOCSIS 3.1, in order to support gigabit speeds.

-Vodafone currently offers many different speeds on the cable network.
-The standard plan provides up to 50 Mbit/s download and 2 Mbit/s upload, with a faster plan offering 900 Mbit/s download with 100 Mbit/s upload also available.
+One NZ currently offers a single option on the cable network.
+The standard plan provides up to 912 Mbit/s download and 104 Mbit/s upload.

 Coverage

-Vodafone's cable network is available in the following areas:
+One NZ's cable network is available in the following areas: